railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 .. note:: Swiss special situation

    In Switzerland, the smallest monetary unit is 5 cents.
-   There aren't any 1 or 2 cent coins.
+   There are not any 1 or 2 cent coins.
    So you set Open ERP's rounding to 0.05 to round everything in a Swiss franc pricelist.

 The supplement from :guilabel:`Field2` is applied before the rounding calculation, which enables